 NAPRA will post notice of each review or reassessment and particulars of the submission on the NAPRA website with an invitation to any party who may be interested in the submission to become an Interested Party and have an opportunity to be heard.
 Notice can also be served by email, by fax, by mail, by courier, or in person.
 Members of the Drug Scheduling External Liaison Group will be specifically notified.

-An Interested Party can request information or a copy of any document related to a review or reassessment of the applicant.
-If a copy is not provided as requested within 10 days, the document will be refused as evidence in the review or reassessment hearing, unless NDSAC agrees with the reason(s) for not complying with the request.
+An Interested Party (IP) can request information or a copy of any document related to a review or reassessment of the applicant or another IP.
+If the information is not provided as requested within 10 days, the information will be refused as evidence in the review or reassessment hearing, unless NDSAC agrees with the reason(s) for not complying with the request.

 These “interrogatories” and responses to these interrogatories must follow a prescribed format (see Rules of Procedure).
 Copies of the request and the response must be filed with the NDSAC secretariat (Manager of Professional and Regulatory Affairs) and must be received within time limits directed by NDSAC.